jllado/docker-myjenkins/README.md

-This a pre-configured jenkins image (with a set of predefined plugins) that can run maven builds from git repositories, and produce jars or other docker images.
+This a pre-configured jenkins image (with a set of predefined plugins).
 No additional jenkins plugins or linux packages is needed from the start.

 ### Installed Packages
 Below packages are pre-installed:
-- Java 8 JDK
+- Java 11 JDK
 - Git
 - Docker
-- Node

 #### Docker *by* Docker